UPDATE 6-Thomson Reuters names new CEO, earnings top estimates

 Thomson Reuters maintained its organic revenue growth target of 4% to 4.5% in 2020 and said its margins will be a little higher than it forecast in October and also above 2019 levels.
 The company's shares rose 1.25% to C$107.93 on the Toronto Stock Exchange, and 1.4% to $81.30 on the New York Stock Exchange.

-EARNINGS BEAT Adjusted earnings in the fourth quarter rose to $216 million or 37 cents per share from $135 million or 19 cents a share a year ago.
+EARNINGS BEAT Operating profit in the quarter rose 60 percent to $216 million.
+On an adjusted basis, earnings in the fourth quarter rose to $185 million, or 37 cents per share, from $102 million, or 19 cents a share a year ago.
 Analysts, on average, expected 33 cents a share, according to IBES from Refinitiv.

 The news and information provider posted a 4% rise in organic revenues to $1.58 billion and showed higher sales in each of its three largest divisions: Legal Professionals, Corporates and Tax & Accounting Professionals.
 The Reuters News division saw organic revenue of $164 million, up 5 percent.
 "If you ask me what I am most proud of is the people in Thomson Reuters, and what we do every day and the difference that we make in the world,” Smith said in an interview.
 Regarding Hasker, Smith added, "He's going to focus on ... accelerating the growth rate and new plans, and I think he'll be able to do that."